Entries from June 2008 ↓

 James Stephens, “White Fields”

-Create a Cento
+How to Write a Cento

 - Get started.
 Find a line you especially like, and make that the first line of your patchwork poem.
-Write the poet’s last name in parentheses at the end of the line, as in the example above.
+Write the poet’s last name in parentheses at the end of the line, as in Rachel’s example above.

 - Add more lines.
 Select lines 2, 3, and 4 in the same way.
 Choose your lines carefully—your poem must make sense.